• Skip to primary navigation

 • Add sliced bell pepper and fry them together for another 5 minutes.
 You are ready when the bell pepper slices soften and have little brownish edges.
 The same for the onions, as they become caramelized and brownish.

-• Add canned chopped tomatoes (we use Cirio's*) and bring them to a boil.
+• Add canned chopped tomatoes and bring them to a boil.
 Cook until tomatoes soften.

-• Add veggie broth and full-fat coconut milk and stir until combined.
-Bring it to boil and you have a creamy and rich sauce.
+• Add veggie broth and full-fat coconut cream and stir until combined.
+Bring it to a boil.

-• Add cooked pasta and fried oyster mushroom shreds and enjoy!
+• Add cooked pasta and pan-fried oyster mushroom shreds, and enjoy!

 Tried this recipe?
 Can we see it?Please share a picture with us by uploading an image to Pinterest below ours.